last updated: July 30, 2017

 Does this mean we should all quit blogging?
 Absolutely not.
 I still read a few favorites.
 I still love what we publish here.
-We need citadels on the internet, cities on a hill that ask its citizens to read longer, contemplate things that matter, and sit on ideas before spewing feedback.
+We need citadels on the internet, cities on a hill that ask their citizens to read longer, contemplate things that matter, and sit on ideas before spewing feedback.

 The four things I listed above were already true several years ago.
 I’m actually grateful it took me till 2014 to really feel the seismic shifts that happened for some people in 2013 or even 2012.
 Nothing shifted in these past few months—but all these things I mentioned feel more and more true with every month.

 There are also exceptions to every one of these rules.
 I still read a blog that gets hundreds of comments daily.
 I still can’t get into binging on YouTube.
-Sponsored posts can still be worth a company’s investment, when it’s done with the right blogger in the right space.
+Sponsored posts can still be worth a company’s investment when it’s done with the right blogger in the right space.

-To me, all this means, more than anything, is that to stay fresh on the internet, to keep it a thing you both enjoy doing and is something people enjoy consuming, you have to do two things:
+All this means, more than anything, is that to stay fresh on the internet, to keep it a thing you both enjoy doing and is something people enjoy consuming, you have to do two things:

 - Stay true to who you are.
 And,